What's a Social Media Manager? And How to Become One

-Want to become a social media manager?
-Learn what you'll do in the role, what skills you'll need, what sort of salary to expect, and how to realise your goal.
+Learn what a day-to-day social media manager’s role looks like, essential skills, desired qualifications, and how to take your next step.

-A social media manager is typically responsible for setting content strategy and driving engagement on a company’s social platforms.
-To succeed in that role, social media managers must possess storytelling skills, an eye for design, and an ability to analyse what does well with an audience—and what doesn’t.
+A social media manager is typically responsible for setting the content strategy and driving engagement on a company’s social platforms.
+To succeed in that role, social media managers must possess a knack for storytelling, a keen eye for design, and an ability to analyse what does well with an audience—and what doesn’t.

 Social media has become a key marketing area thanks to its ability to reach and capture customers while learning more about their needs, desires, and frustrations.
-And it’s widespread across industries.
-Companies, brands, non-profits, government officials, celebrities, and more have accounts to communicate directly with followers.
-This means working as a social media manager can lead to a variety of fields.
+And it’s ubiquitous across industries—corporations, brands, non-profits, government officials, celebrities, and more have accounts to communicate directly with followers—which means working as a social media manager can lead to various fields.

-In this article, we’ll explore the responsibilities of a social media manager, the key skills necessary to do this line of work, and how to get started.
+In this article, we’ll explore a social media manager's responsibilities, the key skills necessary to do this work, and how to get started.

 Social media managers are ordinarily responsible for developing strategies to increase followers, creating and overseeing social campaigns, producing content, reviewing analytics, and communicating with key stakeholders in a company.

-As a social media manager, your specific responsibilities will depend on the size of your company.
-For example, while many social media managers at larger companies typically approve copy or videos rather than create them, it’s common for social media managers at smaller companies to take on more content creation.

-If you’re interested in working as a social media manager, your tasks might include:

 Increasing followers and driving engagement: Boost a company’s profile on all active social platforms by increasing their followers and the amount of engagement (likes, comments, shares) they receive.
-Employers and clients may expect you to develop written or visual posts to achieve both.
+You may be expected to develop written or visual posts to achieve both.

 Strategising content and campaigns: To drive engagement, you’ll be responsible for ideating (and sometimes executing) social campaigns that align with a company’s larger marketing strategies.
 You may also generate ideas for timely and evergreen content or repurpose user-generated content.

-Analysing data: In addition to creative work, you’ll also spend time analysing data to conclude how a company’s posts and content are performing.
+Analysing data: Besides creative work, you’ll also spend time analysing data to conclude how a company’s posts and content are performing.
 This can include social listening—monitoring what social media users say about a brand or competitors.

-Reporting metrics to key stakeholders: Companies want to know your work has an impact.
-So, you’ll likely report your achievements or any problems that arise to your marketing team’s—and even the company's—stakeholders.
+Reporting metrics to key stakeholders: Companies want to know your work has an impact, so you’ll likely be expected to report your achievements—or any problems that arise—to your marketing team and even the company's stakeholders.
 They’ll probably be looking to see how you grow followers, increase engagement, and develop creative content and campaigns, among other metrics.

-Posting and monitoring social media platforms: Depending on the size of your team, you may take the lead on posting and monitoring all social platforms.
-So you may need to schedule posts and observe followers’ responses.
-You may also be responsible for responding to comments and messages from followers.
+Ensure brand consistency: Make sure that the company has a consistent tone and voice throughout all copy, editorials, and digital material.
+You want to ensure that all brand material represents the company.

 If you’re interested in becoming a social media manager, it’s a good idea to improve your skills in the following areas:

 Writing: Whether drafting posts or crafting captions, good social media writing goes beyond solid grammar and spelling.
-It will be essential to hone your copywriting skills to develop compelling writing that fits into a brand’s story and voice and engages its audience.
+It will be important to hone your copywriting skills to develop compelling writing that fits into a brand’s story and voice and engages its audience before applying to become a social media manager.

 Editing: Alongside writing copy, you’ll likely need to review your team members’ work and ensure it's grammatically correct and error-free.
 Honing your copy editing and proofreading skills can help you develop the eye to reassure a company or brand that they’re safe.

-An understanding of social media platforms: You’ll need to understand several social media platforms thoroughly.
-Knowing a platform's strengths, weaknesses, and user demographics can help you manage accounts successfully.
-Knowledge of the following platforms will likely be necessary: Facebook, Instagram, Twitter, LinkedIn, YouTube, and TikTok.
+An understanding of social media platforms: You’ll need to have a thorough understanding of several social media platforms—their strengths, weaknesses, and user demographics, among other characteristics—to manage accounts successfully.
+Knowledge of the following platforms will likely be most important: Meta, Instagram, WhatsApp, Twitter, LinkedIn, YouTube, and TikTok.

 Analytical tools: Knowing what messages resonate with consumers requires an analytical eye and the capacity to research.
-It’s helpful to know how to use social media listening tools like Sprout Social, Hootsuite, and HubSpot, among others.
+Knowing how to use analytics tools such as Hootsuite, HubSpot, Microsoft Office, and Google Analytics can be helpful.

 Flexibility: Change is constant in the world of social media.
 New trending hashtags, algorithms, and platform features often require social media managers to think on their feet and incorporate novelty into their work.

-Timeliness: News events can cause some posts to be perceived as tone-deaf or insensitive or otherwise overshadow your post’s importance.
-Staying on top of the news and the more significant online conversations can help you react accordingly and maintain an organisation’s brand.
+Timeliness: News events can cause some posts to be perceived as tone-deaf or insensitive or otherwise overshadow your post in importance.
+Staying on top of the news and the bigger online conversations can help you react accordingly and maintain an organisation’s brand.

+Management skills: Depending on your role, you may manage a group of employees to help the brand reach its goals and complete initiatives.

+Social media continues to be a growing field.
+According to data from Statista, ad spend on social media in India was $.97 billion USD in 2021 and is expected to grow at a rate of 3.87 per cent by 2027 [1].

 Keep an eye out for these entry-level job titles: